THANUJA111254/FULL_ADDER_SUBTRACTOR/README.md

 Write the detailed procedure here

 **Procedure**
-1.Tyoe the program
+### 1.Type the program
-2.Compile and run the program
+### 2.Compile and run the program
-3.Generate the RTL schematic and save the logic diagram.
+### 3.Generate the RTL schematic and save the logic diagram.
-4.Create nodes for inputs and outputs to generate the timing diagram 5.For different input combinations generate the timing diagrams
+### 4.Create nodes for inputs and outputs to generate the timing diagram

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
-*/
+### 5.For different input combinations generate the timing diagrams

+developed by:PANGA THANUJA
+REF NO:24900052

 **RTL Schematic**
 ![image](https://github.com/user-attachments/assets/994eb087-198f-4e10-a6e1-abb328801afc)